Healthdirect Free Australian health advice you can count on.

 Never use a gas heater designed or marketed for outdoor use inside your home.

-Portable outdoor gas heaters can cause fires if they are incorrectly stored, not properly maintained and placed too close to overhead coverings, such as awnings, or to other flammable materials.
+Portable outdoor gas heaters can cause fires if incorrectly stored, not properly maintained or placed too close to overhead coverings (such as awnings) or other flammable materials.

 Outdoor heaters need regular safety checks and should be serviced every 2 years.
 Warning signs that a heater is not working well include gas flames and radiant panels that burn yellow or produce soot.